 Once you activate it, it can be hard to put it back in the box.

 There are, however, some supplements that might help.
 Penguin CBD, for instance, talks about the benefits of cannabidiol, a compound from hemp.
 It appears to attach to stress receptors, preventing them from going haywire.
+Try cannabis if you are into such recreational drugs.
+You can buy the product from a local dispensary or buy weed online.
+Nowadays, most cannabis businesses have online ordering options available.
 Another is lavender – great for providing instant relaxation.

 Whatever you choose to do to manage your stress, try to keep it under control.
 Entering a “calm zone” after 7 pm allows you to wind down and prepare for sleep.

 Your problems could also relate to a specific medical condition, like sleep apnea.